RoyZ-iwnl/GHPC-Mod-Manager-Web/announce/en-US.md

 ## Announcement

+### 2025-09-23

+- v1.0.1 Version has been released!
+Fixed several minor issues, details are in the update log below.

 ### 2025-09-04

 - v1.0.0 Version has been released!
 Looking forward to your feedback and suggestions!
 If you encounter conflicts between mods, you can also report them so that we can add conflict detection.<br>